sanand0/til/til.md

     - They have a neural system.
 Memory is stored in pheromone trails.
   - Ant politics exists.
 E.g. Workers destroy eggs laid by other workers, protect sister-laid eggs, etc.
 - 26 Dec 2025.
 [The Cancer Code](https://www.goodreads.com/book/show/52163526-the-cancer-code) by Jason Fung suggests that cancer might be about cells acting selfishly, triggered by body environment.
 [Claude](https://claude.ai/share/d0ee6a30-6776-40a8-a409-a1d7312ef79a)
-  - Cancer leads to metastatis, where cancer cells spread from the tumor to other body parts.
-  - Metastasis kills by eating up resources, mechanical obstruction, poisoning, triggering clots, or reducing immunity.
+  - Metastatis is when cancer cells spread from the tumor to other body parts.
+It kills by eating up resources, mechanical obstruction, poisoning, triggering clots, or reducing immunity.
   - We used to cut (surgery), burn (radiation), or poison (chemotherapy) cancer cells.
   - Then we learnt cancer cells were mutations and targeted therapies work (expensively).
-But it treated under 5% of cancers.
+But it treated <5% of cancers.
   - Paul Davies (!) suggested cancer is when cells devolve to our unicellular ancestry.
 Cells that should die for collective good instead multiply.
 This theory is gaining ground but not proven.
-  - This is enabled by the body environment.
+  - Devolution is enabled by the body environment.
 For example:
     - Insulin resistance.
 Sugar matters less.
 It's the insulin resistance.
     - Oxidative stress, i.e. not enough antioxidants to neutralize the free radicals.
 (Free radicals are molecules with 1 extra or missing electron.
 They damage cells.
 Mitochondria misfires and creates free radicals 0.2-2% of the time.
 Smoking, pollution, radiation, stress increase free radicals.
 Immune cells also create free radicals to kill cells.)
     - Chronic inflammation.
 Leads to oxidative stress.